-An “insurance adjuster,” frequently referred to as a “claims adjuster,” is either your best friend…or your worst enemy; depending on whether or not you agree with their valuation of your property or liability claim.
+“Insurance claims adjusters,” frequently referred to as “claims adjusters,” are either your best friend…or your worst enemy; depending on whether or not you agree with their valuation of your property or liability claim.
 Generally, they follow valuation guidelines set by the insurer.
 Drivers have the right to talk to the adjuster and present information such as reliable valuations of their car’s value to affect payouts.

 If you’re reading this article, you’re probably currently involved in an insurance claim.